National and international Nystagmus Awareness Day – 20 JUNE

 Why do we need Nystagmus Awareness Day?

 Here at the Nystagmus Network we raise awareness of the condition every single day of the year, because we believe that the more people who know about it the better.
 It means that adults and children who have nystagmus will get the help, support and services they need in education, employment, health, mobility and leisure and everyone affected will enjoy a better quality of life.

 Holding a national and international Nystagmus Awareness Day serves as a reminder to everyone that we are here and our voices need to be heard.
-Every time you invite someone to a Nystagmus Awareness Day event or tell someone what you’re doing and why, that’s one more person who understands what nystagmus is.
+Every time you take part in Nystagmus Awareness Day or tell someone what you’re doing and why, that’s one more person who understands what nystagmus is.